-This resource is source of "honest, accurate information and advice about health, emotions, and life" for teens.
+A source of qualified information and advice about health, emotions and life for teens.

 Collects forms, publications, and laws related to landlord and tenant issues.
 A nonprofit organization dedicated to promoting positive relations between rental housing consumers and providers throughout Wisconsin.

-"The World Factbook provides information on the history, people, government, economy, energy, geography, communications, transportation, military, and transnational issues for 267 world entities."
-It also includes an assortment of maps and flags of the world.
+This Central Intelligence Agency resource provides basic intelligence on the history, people, government, economy, energy, geography, environment, communications, transportation, military, terrorism and transnational issues for 266 world entities.

 Provides links to the websites of most newspapers in the United States.
-(In most cases, news stories are only freely available online for several weeks to a month.)
+In many cases, news stories are only freely available online for several weeks to a month.

 The United States Patent and Trademark Office (USPTO) is the federal agency for granting U.S. patents and registering trademarks.
 In doing this, the USPTO fulfills the mandate of Article I, Section 8, Clause 8, of the Constitution that the legislative branch "promote the Progress of Science and useful Arts, by securing for limited Times to Authors and...